publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch75/schIV/m__us_usc_t22_s6763.md

     (b) __En banc review__

-        Notwithstanding any other provision of law, during the full calendar year of, and the two full calendar years following October 21, 1998, any appeal from a final order entered by a district court in an action brought under subsection (a) of this section shall be heard promptly by the full Court of Appeals sitting en banc.
+        Notwithstanding any other provision of law, during the full calendar year of, and the two full calendar years following October 21, 1998, any appeal from a final order entered by a district court in an action brought under subsection (a) shall be heard promptly by the full Court of Appeals sitting en banc.

 ([Pub.
 L. 105–277, div.
 I, title V, § 503][/us/pl/105/277/s503], Oct.
 21, 1998, [112 Stat.
 2681–885][/us/stat/112/2681-885].)